But those who struggle in Our cause, surely We shall guide them in Our ways; and God is with the good-doers.

 2. General Financial Help

-This includes people with difficult financial circumstances and who need help; especially those with particular circumstances like orphans, widows, people with disabilities, immigrants or refugees, and ex-convicts, etc. or people seeking to preform Hajj or Umrah, to cover urgent living or health expenses, or seeking to get married.
+This includes people with difficult financial circumstances and who need help; especially those with particular circumstances like orphans, widows, people with disabilities, refugees, ex-convicts, people of color, indigenous brothers and sisters, immigrants etc. or people seeking to preform Hajj or Umrah, to cover urgent living or health expenses, or seeking to get married.

 This also includes people who are trying hard to avoid interest or seek to repent from the major sin of interest or usury (i.e. riba): who beg God’s forgiveness and feel remorse for having fallen into it, who seek to get out of it, and wholeheartedly intend to live a life free from usury or interest.